 The Wilder Institute team is a passionate group with collective experience from around the globe.
 Our team holds a broad range of expertise and the drive to make the world a better place for all living things.

-Colleen Baird, Interim Associate Director of Animal Care and Welfare
+Colleen Baird, Director of Animal Care, Health & Welfare